lcobucci/jwt/docs/supported-algorithms.md

 | `RS512` | RSASSA-PKCS1-v1_5 using SHA-512 | `\Lcobucci\JWT\Signer\Rsa\Sha512`   | `>= 2048 bits`  |
 | `EdDSA` | EdDSA signature algorithms      | `\Lcobucci\JWT\Signer\Eddsa`        | `>= 256 bits`   |

+## `none` algorithm

+The `none` algorithm as described by [JWT standard] is intentionally not implemented and not supported.
+The risk of misusing it is too high, and even where other means guarantee the token validity a symmetric algorithm shouldn't represent a computational bottleneck with modern hardware.

 [JWT standard]: https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms